pull-stream/pull-stream/docs/sources.md

 # Sources

 A source is a stream that is not writable.
-You *must* have a source at one end of a pipeline for data to move through.
+You *must* have a source at the start of a pipeline for data to move through.

 in general